 Directions for Google Maps available here.

-From the hut we follow the CAI 652 path downhill for about 10 minutes to a marked saddle where we follow for Avio and Valle dei Molini.
+From the hut we follow the path CAI 652 downhill for about 10 minutes to a marked saddle where we follow for Avio and Valle dei Molini.
 We continue on this shady path until we reach a saddle (40 'from the parking lot): CAI 652 will continue to the right going down towards Avio.
-We continue to the left for the CAI 685.
+We continue on the CAI 685.
 In short we will have to ford the Aviana torrent helped by a simple bridge of the monkeys with two stretches of rope.
-We will pass near the beautiful Preafessa waterfall and then reach the rocky amphitheater where the Ferrata Gerardo Sega takes place.
-In short we arrive at the slab where it is advisable to put the harness (1h 15 'from the parking lot).
+We will pass near the beautiful waterfall of Preafessa then the rocky amphitheater where the Ferrata Gerardo Sega takes place.
+In short we arrive, after the last few meters of trail to a rocky ledge towards left.
+The we walk reaching, under huge yellow roofs, the beginning of the Ferrata Gerardo Sega with the slab where it is advisable to put the harness (1h 15 'from the parking lot).

 We now go up a short, very steep section in the woods (be careful because it is slippery) we reach the last stretch of the road.
-We have to face a very well-hung vertical wall that allows us to climb very nicely.
+We have to face a vertical wall very well gripped enabling us to climb nicely.
 We continue on a transfer path and reach a not particularly high rocky dihedral but surely the most difficult part of the route.
 After this stretch the equipment ends and after a couple of minutes of ascent we are at the end of the road (1h 30 'from the start - 2h 45' total).

 At the end of the via ferrata we go down a wide downhill path.
 When we graft we keep to the left and then arrive at a junction with a forest road.
 On the right rises the CAI 653 in the direction of Passo Cola.
-We keep the left downhill on the CAI 685 in the direction of the Madonna della Neve.
+We keep CAI 685 towards the Madonna della Neve.
 In short we go out of the woods and we are in the valley that we have traveled with the car in the direction of the Monte Baldo Hut.
 We walk down the forest road until we reach the Madonna della Neve and continue to the Monte Baldo Hut and then to the car park (1h from the end of the ferrata - 3h 45 'total).